kassko/data-mapper/README.md

 [see more in relation reference documentation](https://github.com/kassko/data-access/blob/master/Resources/doc/association.md).

 * You can build an object from several sources.
-Imagine an object witch requires multiple sources fetching to represent it (SqlServer, Elastic search, Web Service, MongoDb).
+Imagine an object which requires multiple sources fetching to represent it (SqlServer, Elastic search, Web Service, MongoDb).
 [see more in provider reference documentation](https://github.com/kassko/data-access/blob/master/Resources/doc/provider.md).

 * You can lazy load properties.